Cloud-Dark/eca.js/README.md

 - **Memory Management** - Control maximum cache size
 - **Utility Functions** - Helpers for time parsing and formatting
 - **Zero Dependencies** - No external libraries required
+- **Cache Tags/Groups** - Organize cache items with tags for group operations
+- **Sliding Expiration** - Extend TTL on access for frequently used items
+- **Enhanced Loader Function** - More flexible data loading with `getOrSet`
+- **Custom Serialization/Deserialization** - Define how data is transformed for storage
+- **Conditional Caching** - Cache items based on custom conditions

 ## 📦 Installation